MarucsK/POSIX-thread/README.md

 # POSIX-thread

-Use the POSIX interface to encapsulate and write a std::thread, using C++17.
+Use the POSIX interface to encapsulate and write a `std::thread`, requiring C++17.